katulevskiy/tech_layoffs_ml/README.md

 ## Model 2 - Neural Network

 [Model 2 – Neural Net](https://github.com/katulevskiy/tech_layoffs_ml/blob/main/FinalizedDataPreprocessingCharisseKevinKenneth.ipynb)
+All of our data, labels, and loss function remained the same; however, because our original loss function did not perform well, we decided to add the below changes to better tune it and improve our model predictions.

 For model 2 we decide to train a Neural Net to predict the probability of tech layoffs given a company.
 We use the same features as Model 1 (Date*layoffs, stock_delta, Company_Size_before_Layoffs, Money_Raised_in*$\_mil, Industry, Stage, and Region), and decide to use MSE to evaluate our model.
 We decided to use MSE as we work with continuous data for our target (percentage likely to be laid off), which MSE reflects well.
 Our features and loss functions were therefore sufficient, and we did not have to change them from Model 1.